Boosting RL-Based Visual Reasoning with Selective Adversarial Entropy Intervention: Experiments

 \subsection{Datasets and Benchmarks}

-Our experiments are conducted with two mathematics related datasets: Geometry3K \cite{lu2021inter} and MM-Eureka \cite{meng2025mm}.
-Geometry3K is a dataset focusing on geometric problem, consisting of 2.1K training samples and 0.6K test samples.
+Our experiments are conducted with two mathematics-related datasets: Geometry3K \cite{lu2021inter} and MM-Eureka \cite{meng2025mm}.
+Geometry3K is a dataset focusing on geometric problems, consisting of 2.1K training samples and 0.6K test samples.
 MM-Eureka is a multimodal mathematical K-12 level dataset, composed of 15.6K training samples and 2K test samples.
-All answers in these two datasets appear in free-text format to avoid model guessing.

-Herein, we mainly evaluate model performance along two dimensions.
-More specifally, we consider the two test sets from Geometry3K and MM-Eureka as in-domain test sets.
-Additionally, given the renowned generalizability of reinforcement learning (RL), we evaluate our model on the following four out-of-domain visual reasoning benchmarks: MathVerse \cite{zhang2024mathverse}, MathVision \cite{wang2024measuring}, MathVista \cite{lu2023mathvista}, and HallusionBench \cite{guan2024hallusionbench}.
-These benchmarks encompass a wide range of tasks involving mathematical reasoning and visual perception.
-We also report the average accuracy of these four benchmarks to get an overall evaluation.
-For questions with free-form ground truths, we employ the MathRuler to judge the prediction, while for questions with multiple-choice ground truths, we utilize the Gemini-2.0-Flash-001 to parse the prediction.
+We consider the two test sets from Geometry3K and MM-Eureka as in-domain test sets.
+Additionally, given the well-known generalization ability of RL, we evaluate our model on the following two out-of-domain benchmarks: MathVision \cite{wang2024measuring}, and HallusionBench \cite{guan2024hallusionbench}.
+We also report the average accuracy of these two benchmarks to get an overall evaluation.